- Home

-AFRICA REGIONAL SMALL ACTIVITIES SCHEME (ARSAS) GUIDELINES 07-08
+AFRICA REGIONAL SMALL ACTIVITIES SCHEME (ARSAS)

 1. Introduction

-ARSAS is intended to support community-based activities being implemented by non-government organisations that promote sustainable economic and social development.
-The key objectives of ARSAS are to:
+ARSAS is intended to support community-based activities being implemented by non government organisations that promote sustainable economic and social development.

-(c) complement other activities running as part of the wider development assistance program to Africa.
+(c) complement other activities running as part of the wider development assistance program to Africa

 2. Criteria

-(i) Proposals must come from reputable non-government or community-based organisations which meet the registration requirements of the country in which they operate and which undertake development work on a not-for-profit basis, where the target community is involved in the design, management and implementation of the activities;
+(i) Proposals should come from reputable non-government or community-based organisations which meet the registration requirements of the country in which they operate and which undertake development work on a not-for-profit basis;

 (ii) Organisations must be able to demonstrate they have the capacity to effectively implement the proposed project and that they have a strategy for sustainability; and